openSUSE/scatool-container/README.md

    1. Create a symlink to the container's working directory
    2. Create the podman quadlet directory
    3. Install the [scamonitor.container](https://github.com/openSUSE/scatool-container/blob/1219101-quadlet/scamonitor.container) quadlet file
-   4. Restart user SystemD
-   5. Start the `scamonitor.service`
-   6. Check the status of `scamonitor.service`

 > [!NOTE]
 > The `scamonitor.service` will pull the `scatool:latest` image if not found.
 You can manually pull the image with: